(This article was last updated on October 17, 2016)

 What Businesses Need to Know About Enrolling

-The SHOP enrollment is continuous.
+SHOP enrollment is continuous.
 If you’re a business owner, then you can browse through plans, apply for coverage and check your application status year-round.
-The open enrollment policies that affect the Marketplace do not apply to SHOP customers.
+The open enrollment policies that affect the marketplace do not apply to SHOP customers.
 However, self-employed individuals need to make sure they get coverage appropriately.
-Self-employed workers without employees cannot use SHOP to buy insurance; if they want private or assisted coverage, then they can utilize the Marketplace.
+Self-employed workers without employees cannot use SHOP to buy insurance; if they want private or assisted coverage, then they can utilize the marketplace.

-Starting in 2016, the SHOP websites will be open to businesses that employ up to 100 full-time workers.
-Businesses with more than 100 full-time employees are considered large businesses according to the Affordable Care Act and operate under separate guidelines.
-For businesses that fall within the 50 to 100 range for full-time workers, the ACA mandates that those employers offer healthcare coverage to full-time employees working more than 30 hours per week.
+Businesses with more than 50 full-time employees are considered large businesses according to the Affordable Care Act and operate under separate guidelines.
+For businesses that employ more than 50 full-time workers, the ACA mandates that those employers offer healthcare coverage to their full-time staff.
 If employers fail to adhere to the guidelines, then they owe a shared responsibility fee for each worker they don’t cover.

 Why Enrolling on Time Matters

-Enrolling in a health insurance plan through your state’s health insurance exchange, the federal marketplace or the private market is easy as long as you prepare ahead of time and pay attention to the important deadlines.
-The Affordable Care Act seeks to provide affordable and potentially lifesaving insurance for every American, and if everyone contributes to the system then we have a higher likelihood of effecting healthcare reform in the United States.
+Enrolling in a health insurance plan through your state’s health insurance exchange, the federal marketplace or the private market can be straightforward as long as you prepare ahead of time and pay attention to the important deadlines.
+The Affordable Care Act seeks to provide affordable and potentially lifesaving insurance for every American, and if everyone contributes to the system, then we have a higher likelihood of effecting healthcare reform in the United States.